Latin America–United Kingdom relations

 Latin America–United Kingdom relations are the diplomatic, economic and cultural relations between the United Kingdom and the countries of Latin America.

 England and Great Britain had long-standing interests in colonial Latin America, including privateering, the slave trade (and its abolition), and founding their own colonies in the West Indies.
 Britain supported the independence of the Latin American colonies from Spain around 1820, and developed extensive trade and financial relationships with most of the newly independent countries, opening shipping lines and building railways.
 After the Spanish–American War of 1898, American financial interests increasingly played a role in the diplomatic relations.
 Traditional British business interests continued until most of its regional assets were sold in 1914–1918 to pay for the British war effort during the First World War.

 After 1820, British military involvements were minimal in the region.
 A boundary squabble with Venezuela in the 1890s turned dangerous when the United States intervened; there were no profound issues involved and the dispute was soon permanently resolved.

-The UK operated a programme of covert action in Latin America in the 1960s.
+The United Kingdom operated a programme of covert action in Latin America in the 1960s.
 There was a short successful war to expel an Argentine invasion of the Falkland Islands in 1982.